NFL Power Rankings: New Orleans Saints Sit High In Most Media Rankings After Bye Week

-Last week, the New Orleans Saints went out and destroyed the Washington Redskins while Drew Brees put his name into the record books once again.
-After chalking up a 4-1 record through the first five weeks of the season, the Saints had their bye week which came at a great time to heal up some injuries and prepare for the Baltimore Ravens.
-Now, the major sports media outlets have released their NFL Power Rankings and the Saints are getting plenty of respect.
+Last week, the New Orleans Saints went out in style, defeating the Washington Redskins while Drew Brees put his name into the record books.
+After chalking up a 4-1 record through the first five weeks of the season, the Saints had their bye week — which came at a great time to heal up some injuries in order to prepare to face the Baltimore Ravens.
+Now, the major sports media outlets have released their NFL Power Rankings, and the Saints are getting plenty of respect.

-Now, they have a big challenge ahead of them with a trip to Baltimore to face the Ravens, but they’re going to be well rested after a bye and riding a lot of momentum.
-The Saints have won four games in a row and are sitting in a good position atop the NFC South, but there is still a lot of the season left to play.
+Now, they have a big challenge ahead of them with a trip to Baltimore to face the Ravens — though they’ll be well rested after a bye and riding a lot of momentum.
+The Saints have won four games in a row and are sitting in an apex position atop the NFC South — but there is still a lot of the season left to play.

-Usually, the Saints love being seen as the underdog, but the NFL Power Rankings aren’t allowing that to happen right now.
+Usually, the Saints love being perceived to be the underdog, but the NFL Power Rankings aren’t allowing that to happen right now.

 ESPN — Fourth

-ESPN kept the Saints in the fourth spot after their bye week, but the Ravens (New Orleans’ next opponent) are in at five.
-The Saints now have a great shot at making the playoffs with a chance of 79.5 percent, but there are plenty more games to play.
+ESPN kept the Saints in the fourth spot after their bye week, but the Ravens — New Orleans’ next opponent — are in at five.
+The Saints now have a great shot at making the playoffs, with a chance of 79.5 percent, but there are plenty more games to play.

 NFL.com — Fourth

-Down one spot from last week, NFL.com had the Patriots jump up to number two while the Chiefs and Saints dropped one each.
-The Saints didn’t drop due to anything they had done, but merely due to the Pats getting the big win on Sunday night.
+Down one spot from last week, NFL.com had the Patriots jump up to number two while the Chiefs and the Saints dropped one position each.
+The Saints didn’t drop due to anything that they had done, the switch coming as a result of the Pats getting the big win on Sunday night.

 USA Today — Third

 The Saints are about to have a huge game against the Ravens, but USA Today pointed out that Drew Brees can hit two more big marks this week too.
-Brees could cross the 500 touchdown pass club and also defeat the one team he has never beaten throughout his career.
+Brees could cross the 500 touchdown pass club, and also defeat the one team that he has never beaten throughout his entire career.

 The Sporting News — Third

-For their upcoming game against the Ravens, The Sporting News believes Brees will get his 500th touchdown out of the way early.
-From there, it will be time for Mark Ingram and Alvin Kamara to take over and have the defense step in to stop Joe Flacco.
+For their upcoming game against the Ravens, The Sporting News believes that Brees will get his 500th touchdown pass out of the way early.
+From there, it will be time for Mark Ingram and Alvin Kamara to take over, having the defense step in to stop Joe Flacco.

 CBS Sports — Second

-CBS Sports has the Saints ranked the highest at the number two spot after jumping ahead of the Patriots and Chiefs while only the L.A.
+CBS Sports has the Saints ranked the highest — at the number two spot — after jumping ahead of the Patriots and Chiefs.
+Only the L.A.
 Rams are ahead of them.
-The defense has really come about in the last two games, and it’s just in time as the Ravens are no slouch.
+The defense has really come about in the last two games, and it’s just in time as the Ravens are no slouch on offense.

-Currently, a lot of major sports media outlets are high on the New Orleans Saints and that is why they’re in the top five of all of their NFL Power Rankings.
-The worst is yet to come, though, as the Saints play three of the next four on the road and have a home game against the undefeated Rams thrown in for good measure.
+Currently, a lot of major sports media outlets are high on the New Orleans Saints and that is why they’re in the top five of so many NFL Power Rankings.
+The worst is yet to come, though, as the Saints play three of the next four on the road — and have a home game against the undefeated Rams thrown in for good measure.
 Drew Brees and the Saints have big tests ahead of them, but it finally looks like they’re ready.